-Using the AEB options, set the EV spacing to +/- 2 EV
+Using the AEB options, set the Exposure Increment to +/- 2 EV

-if your camera supports it, or otherwise to the highest EV spacing it supports.
+if your camera supports it, or otherwise to the highest it supports.

-If you are not familiar with the AEB functionality of your camera, see the Exposure Bracketing Setup page or consult your camera's manual.
+If you aren't familiar with the AEB feature of your camera, check the Exposure Bracketing Setup tutorials or consult your camera's manual.

 Switch your camera to Continuous Shooting mode.

 Mount your camera on a tripod if you have one.
 If you don't, try to find a steady surface you can rest your camera on.

 Once you have taken the photos, merge them in Photomatix